Planning for Your Next Phase of Work

 Bring the tools you use every day into the Zoom Application with Zoom Apps and Zoom’s App Marketplace.
 Zoom can fit seamlessly into the workflows and tools your team already uses to get work done, eliminating time consuming context switching and improving the efficiency and effectiveness of your team.

 Zoom Mobile App

 Rated Best App of the Year in the Apple App Store, the Zoom Mobile App allows you to stay connected wherever you are.
 Whether you’re using Zoom Chat to stay in touch with your team or taking a video meeting on the go, the Zoom Mobile App ensures you never miss a thing.

 Zoom Webinars for Large Meetings and Town Halls

 Zoom scales seamlessly to accommodate all your meeting needs.
 Whether it’s a one-on-one or a town hall with the entire company, Zoom works perfectly every time.
 Zoom Webinars can accommodate even more participants, making Zoom the perfect choice for even your largest events.

 As we mentioned in the introduction, what you choose for your next phase of work hinges on a number of factors unique to your business, your strategy, and your people.
 This choice should be carefully considered to find the solution that best fits your situation and business.
 With Zoom’s video-first unified communication platform, you’re able to keep your people safe, keep them connected, and keep them productive no matter what your next phase of work looks like.
-We’d love to speak to you about your workspace, the challenges and opportunities you’re facing, and how Zoom can partner with you to come back to the office stronger than ever.
+We’d love to speak to you about your workspace, the challenges and opportunities you’re facing, and how Zoom can partner with you to come back from last year stronger than ever.